SwarmStorm/awesome/README.md

 *   [Mintplex-Labs/anything-llm](https://github.com/Mintplex-Labs/anything-llm) - The all-in-one Desktop & Docker AI application with built-in RAG, AI agents, No-code agent builder, MCP compatibility,  and more.

-*   [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)

 ## miscellaneous

 *   [plenaryapp/awesome-rss-feeds](https://github.com/plenaryapp/awesome-rss-feeds) - Awesome RSS feeds - A curated list of RSS feeds (and OPML files) used in Recommended Feeds and local news sections of Plenary - an RSS reader, article downloader and a podcast player app for android

+*   [2-fly-4-ai/awesome-shadcnui](https://github.com/2-fly-4-ai/awesome-shadcnui) - The largest list online of awesome things related to shadcn/ui

 *   [acelords/nextjs-starter-kit-convex](https://github.com/acelords/nextjs-starter-kit-convex) - The Ulimate Nextjs Starter Kit.
 Build your next SAAS product of your dreams.
 Batteries included.